ASRCsoft/atmoschem.process/datasets/README.txt

 following NARSTO guidelines (see cdiac.ess-dive.lbl.gov/programs/NARSTO/metadatastandards/consensus_flag_standard_20011105.pdf).
 Whiteface Mountain data before 2001 was not originally flagged, and M1 and V0 flags have been added retroactively.
+Queens College data is collected from the EPA's Air Quality System and updated on a different schedule than other sites.

 WS_raw and WD_raw columns are raw averages of wind speed and wind direction measurements, respectively.
 These values are sometimes misleading and should be